Michael McCafferty: TeleMagic

 Michael filed for Chapter 7 personal bankruptcy on March 17, 1983.
 Following his filing, Michael went on to invent and program the first #CRM (Customer Relationship Management) product for the PC called TeleMagic, which was made for use by salespeople and entrepreneurs to keep track of customers and prospects.
 The product was marketed by his company, Remote Control International.
 The software was originally intended to be sold to telemarketers but quickly became popular in more sales markets.
 The program could be integrated with other software applications, including word processors and accounting.
-The program was originally made for DOS in 1985, and later in 1987, versions of the program were released on Unix and Apple Macintosh systems.
+The program was originally released for MS-DOS in 1985, and later in 1987, versions of the program were released on Unix and Macintosh systems.
 While it was originally intended for use in the United States, it was expanded to other regions in 1988, including Canada, Sweden, the United Kingdom, Ireland, France, Australia, Singapore, South Africa, Russia, and others.
 Remote Control International was generally successful and ranked 79th and 348th on Inc. 500's list of the Fastest Growing Companies in 1991 and 1992, respectively.
 The company was later purchased by The Sage Group on October 2, 1992, which allowed Michael to retire.
-After its purchase, TeleMagic was made available for Microsoft Windows in 1993, and Remote Control International was renamed to TeleMagic Inc. in 1994.
+After its purchase, TeleMagic was made available for Windows in 1993, and Remote Control International was renamed to TeleMagic Inc. in 1994.
 It did not have any more software releases on later platforms after this.
 This is believed to be due in part to Sage's financial issues following the purchase of the company, and the fact that TeleMagic under Sage was posting losses at about one million pounds per year.
 On February 14, 2007, the Computer History Museum in Mountain View, California, accepted TeleMagic-related software and related items to preserve them.

 The product received praise around its release as well beyond its lifespan.
 The Baltimore Suns Patrick Rossello called TeleMagic the "hot software for this effort and is reasonably priced at many software stores." including from a writer for Forbes.com who stated that TeleMagic felt that "had seen more robust solutions 20 years ago in TeleMagic than were readily available on the Salesforce.com platform."
 Other websites such as CMO.com.au gave TeleMagic credit for "marketers to consolidate, manage and track customer information."
 Not all reception was positive, however; according to The Guardians Guy Clapperton, Jane Harrad-Roberts, the consultant director of the company Marketing Projects, chose to drop TeleMagic after The Sage Group purchased it, feeling that they had made it a worse product.